Canadian pension fund says voting Samsung C&T shares against merger

 The pension fund, which disclosed its vote intention on its website, did not elaborate.
 Thomson Reuters data shows that the board holds a 0.14 percent stake in Samsung C&T, whose proposed merger with Cheil Industries has been opposed by U.S. hedge fund Elliott Associates.

-The Canada Pension Plan Investment Board also holds a stake in Cheil Industries, which it intends to vote in favor of the deal, according to its website.

-Reporting by Se Young Lee; Editing by Tony Munroe and Stephen Coates
+The Canada Pension Plan Investment Board also holds a stake in Cheil Industries, which it intends to vote in favour of the deal, according to its website.
+(Reporting by Se Young Lee; Editing by Tony Munroe and Stephen Coates)